 4. Horsetail

 Horsetail is a popular fern that’s been used as a herbal remedy dating back to ancient Greece.
-Well known to be effective at helping the body heal burns, wounds, and sores, horsetail also has anti-inflammatory properties and can help stabilize and heal scar tissue.
+Well-known to be effective at helping the body heal burns, wounds, and sores, horsetail also has anti-inflammatory properties and can help stabilize and heal scar tissue.
 Horsetail has also been found to have antioxidant properties which help fight damaging free radicals.

 5. Calendula

 With abundant amounts of flavonoids, calendula’s plant-based antioxidants protect cells from being damaged by unstable free radicals.
-It has been used to fight inflammation, viruses, and bacteria.
+It has been found to fight inflammation, viruses, and bacteria.
 It is also helpful for stomach upset and ulcers, as well as topically to help wounds heal faster by regenerating tissue, possibly increasing blood flow and oxygen to the affected area.
 The dried petals are used in tinctures, ointments, and washes to treat burns, bruises, and cuts, as well as minor infections.

 How to Use These Herbs